HunterHoburg/lifeGameFrontend/gameEvents.md

 In a lengthy investigation, your company is found to be a Ponzi scheme.
 And you're the Ponzi.
 You get fined $200,000.

-In a classic stickup, your business gets robbed by a creepy clown and some cheap-bit thugs in rubber clown masks.
+In a classic stickup, your business gets robbed by a creepy clown and some cheap 2-bit thugs in rubber clown masks.
 They all off each other except for one, who makes away with $100,000 from your wallet.

 There's nothing quite as good as the satisfaction of a job well done, and you don't feel that satisfaction often.
 You're pretty bad at your job.
 Well, you were.
 You got fired.